doorlay/EPUBNews/README.md

-# KindleNews
+# Overview
 A simple microservice to deliver Associated Press news to my Kindle every morning.
 This isn't currently designed to allow quick setup for other people, I'm just keeping this public in case anyone wants some project inspiration or wants to fork this.

 ## Setup
-1. Create and activate a virtual environment: `python3 -m venv . && source bin/activate`
+1. `python3 -m venv .venv`
-2. Run the setup script to install required dependencies: `./setup.sh`
+2. `source .venv/bin/activate`
+3. `pip3 install -r requirements.txt`
-3. Create an API key on the SendGrid website.
-After doing so, put your API key into the credentials.env file.
+4. Create an API key on the SendGrid website, put this in the credentials.env file
+5. Create an API key on the SMMRY website, put this in the credentials.env file

 ## Testing
-To perform a local test, run `python3 src/tests.py`.
-A sample news file called test_file.txt will be created in the "test_files" directory.
+To perform a local test, run `python3 src/test.py`.
+A sample news file called test_file.txt will be created in the tests directory.

 ## Deployment
 1. Export your AWS credentials for the account you're deploying to: